How to Make Money on Etsy: A Beginner-Friendly Guide

 Printful integrates directly with your Etsy shop, taking care of all of your customer fulfillment and shipping needs.
 Once you’ve created your Etsy account and published your first few products, Printful’s system takes over so that you can spend your time managing your online store and marketing your products.

 Printful doesn’t charge any monthly fees (you’ll only be charged when an order is fulfilled) and everything is white-labeled.
 That means no Printful logos are placed on any of your products.
 It’s all your own designs and branding, just like it would be if you had created and shipped the product yourself.
 You can start to make money with Printful on Etsy in a few quick steps.
+For predicting your Etsy fees and profits when selling Printful products on your Etsy store, try out our free Etsy fees calculator.

 Your guide to setting up your Etsy shop